 Our occupational therapists at the USC Occupational Therapy Faculty Practice utilize Lifestyle Redesign interventions to treat a variety of populations.
 Operating within a complex health care system, we work with clients to prevent and manage chronic conditions through building healthier lifestyles.
 We offer Lifestyle Redesign programs for adolescents and adults of all ages, including: Weight Management, Diabetes Management, Chronic Pain Management, Mental Health and Movement Disorders.

 Our USC Chan undergraduate students can take courses that discuss Lifestyle Redesign principles, such as OT 250 Introduction to Occupational Science and Occupational Therapy or OT 312 Creating a Sustainable Lifestyle, and our graduate students can take the elective course OT 583 Lifestyle Redesign, a seminar examining occupations and Lifestyle Redesign as a contribution to health and well-being.
+A Graduate Certificate in Foundations of Lifestyle Redesign® has now been developed for current USC Chan Graduate Students and USC Chan Alumni.

 If you have any questions or comments about Lifestyle Redesign, or would like to stay in contact with us by joining our Lifestyle Redesign mailing list, please complete this form.